 ISMP Med Safety Core Characteristic #5:

-Strategies are undertaken to minimize the possibility of errors with drug products that have similar or confusing manufacturer labeling/packaging and/or drug names that look and/or sound alike.
+Strategies are undertaken to minimize the possibility of errors with drug products that have similar or confusing manufacturer labelling/packaging and/or drug names that look and/or sound alike.

-Standardizing drug administration times, drug concentrations, IV solutions, and limiting the dose concentration of drugs available in patient care areas.
+Standardizing drug administration times, drug concentrations, IV solutions, and limiting the dose concentration of drugs available for inpatient care areas.
 Nursing transmission of orders and pharmacy delivery services support timely administration.

 ISMP Med Safety Core Characteristic #6:

-Readable labels that clearly identify drugs are on all drug containers, and drugs remain labeled up to the point of actual drug administration.
+Readable labels that clearly identify drugs are on all drug containers, and drugs remain labelled up to the point of actual drug administration.